Swiss stocks - Factors to watch on June 22

-ZURICH, June 22 The Swiss blue-chip SMI was seen opening 0.1 percent higher at 8,993 points on Thursday, according to premarket indications by bank Julius Baer .
+ZURICH, June 22 (Reuters) - The Swiss blue-chip SMI was seen opening 0.1 percent higher at 8,993 points on Thursday, according to premarket indications by bank Julius Baer .

 Here are some of the main factors expected to affect Swiss stocks.